reubenharry/haskell-docs/docs/docs/basics/types.md

     Right :: Int -> Either Bool Int
     ```

     1. Actually, the type is more general: `forall a. a -> Either a Int`.
-See the section on polymorphism.
+See the section on [universally quantified types](/basics/types/#universal-types).

 ### Maybe